 These Easy Butter Chicken Thighs are the perfect hearty, and veggie filled meal to add into your weeknight dinner rotation.
 The sauce is rich, and full of fresh garlic, ginger, and lots of spice.
 This butter chicken is packed with peppers, onions, tomatoes, and lots of baby kale.
-This dish pair perfectly with my homemade garlic butter naan.

 Indian food is one of my favorites.
 I love all of the spices, and aromatics.
 Indian stews/curries are so hearty, cozy, and perfect for cooler weather.
 Sounds perfect right?